dmorenof/TypedArray/README.md

 use TypedArray\TypedArray;
 use Examples\MyCustomClass; // Assuming this class is defined elsewhere in your project

-class ClassTypeArray extends TypedArray {
+class MyCustomClassArray extends TypedArray {
     protected string $expected_type = MyCustomClass::class;
 }